XPRNetwork/ProtonSwift/README.md

 # Proton Swift Wallet SDK ( BETA v0.5.0 )

 **Important:** *This library is currently under heavy development.
-Please be aware that all functionality is subject to change at anytime.*
+Please be aware that all functionality is subject to change at anytime.
+Documention and examples are also being worked on and will be added over time as well.*

 ## Description